 Figure 3, The improvement achieved during any given single session of treatment is lost after around 180 days break [BK16] [GU17] .
 Mean objective improvement based on 3D area, and colour assessment in-between any consecutive visits reach up to 10% when the assessment is performed for up to 180 days post-treatment and drops dramatically thereafter.
 This results in a complete loss of improvement and even worsening when two consecutive visits are spread for a longer period of time like 270 days.

 To find the time after which the PWB worsens, we have compared the means of separate buckets of visits (buckets based on time in-between visit)[Fig4].
 We found that after around 180 days there is a significant worsening of PWB, which matches our clinical experience.
-Furthermore, there is some evidence (p-value<0.1) of even longer breaks having even further negative effect, but further research based on more data will be required.
+Furthermore, there is some evidence (p-value<0.1) of even longer breaks having even further negative effect, but further research based on more data is required.
 We have also used the chi-squared test in the to prove a relationship between the length of intervals and the amount of negative clearance.

 Figure 4, A comparison of mean total clearance between bucketed treatment sessions shows that treatment effectiveness gets significantly worse for breaks longer than 180 days, with mean clearance in-between visits becoming negative for buckets with 180 days+.
 The figure showcases that the only two consecutive means that differ significantly (p-value <0.05) are means for buckets after and before 180 days, with shorter breaks having no significant effect on the treatment's efficacy.

 We found that worsening of PWB caused by long-lasting break in the treatment may be reversed by reintroduction of the treatment.
 To further solidify our hypothesis that PWB worsens over time when not treated, we have selected patients who completed a full course of treatment and ceased treatment when further improvement in their PWB was not achieved after several laser sessions.
 These patients have not been treated for more than four years, allowing us to more strongly support our hypothesis that PWB worsens over time if not treated.
 Three out of five selected patients agreed to our suggestion of a 3D image evaluation and additional treatment.
 Analysis of the images post-break indicated that their PWB had gotten remarkably worse in relation to their last session (Fig 5A).
-Their GCE compared to the their last session worsen by 24.67 percentage points, demonstrating the drastic effect a break in treatment can have on PWB (Fig. 5B).
+Their GCE compared to their last session worsen by 24.67 percentage points, demonstrating the drastic effect a break in treatment can have on PWB (Fig. 5B).
 Patients [BK21] were able to recover most of previous treatment’s progress within one session.
 Of the three patients, two fully recovered in one session, while the third person recovered 23 absolute percentage points of GCE in a single session (Fig. 5A) [BK22] [BK23]

 Figure 5A